A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 You may get sick during your backpacking trip

 I have yet to meet a backpacker that never got sick on the road.
-Sure enough, I got my good deal of food poisoning (in fact, I think I get food poisoning every time I am in Mexico), throat infections and the like, and each time I did I was glad that I could call my backpacker travel insurance to sort out a doctor’s appointment, get all the tests done, and get the necessary prescriptions.
+Sure enough, I got my good deal of food poisoning (I get food poisoning every time I am in Mexico), throat infections and the like, and every time I am thankful for having a backpacker travel insurance to sort out a doctor’s appointment, get all the tests done, and the necessary prescriptions.

 You may need prescription medications